sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

-## Conclusions
+## Conclusions and Future Work

 This review has focuses on the regulatory frameworks which have been concieved to provide effective management of the risks associated with Unconventional Energy production.

-It is suggested that a proof of concept be undertaken, exploring a technical framework by which the temporal component can be integrated into precautionary measures, which are either relaxed or enhanced in response.
+The design intent of the legislative concepts appears to necessitate a technical legislative framework to store and integrate many different dtata types over time.
+Such a framework is the main interest for future work.
+The three novel technical goals of that work envisiaged are;

-Along with integrating model uncertainty into the calculation of risk.
+1. Proof of concept for a technical framework, which enables;

-The concept introduced within this technical framework is that of DYNAMIC RISK.
-Risk which changes over time.
-The concept of Dynamic Risk acknowledges that the components that go to makeup a risk calcualtion themselves change over time, which in turn makes risk a timeseries.
+2. The integration of the temporal component of risk into precautionary and adaptive measures, and

-As is elaborated in Chapter 2 of this work, included within dynamic risk calculations are consequence (measured in Dollars), probability, and uncertainty.
-Each of these can change as more or less information becomes available, or as other factors vary, such as changes in licensing values and allocations in response to prevailing climate conditions, such as a drought for example.
+3. The integration of model uncertainty into the calculation of risk.

 {{corporateName=Department of Natural Resources and Mines;  jurisdiction=Queensland;  address=PO Box 15216, City East.
 “Environmental Assessments and Conditions.”
 Collection; Text, February 6, 2012. https://www.business.qld.gov.au/industry/csg-lng-industry/water-environmental-management-csg/environmental-assessments-conditions.}}